martinboers/plcnext-book/src/ch00-00-introduction.md

 This book should be read from front to back.
 It is not intended to be an authoritative reference; that is provided by the [PLCnext Technology Info Centre](http://plcnext-infocenter.s3-website.eu-central-1.amazonaws.com/PLCnext_Technology_InfoCenter/PLCnext_Technology_InfoCenter/Home.htm).
 Instead, this book will draw on material in relevant sections of the Info Center to build up the readers knowledge in small steps.

 (something about skipping chapters, if they are not relevant)

+(something about terminology and abbreviations - link to Glossary in the Info Centre)

 > ### Command Line Notation
 >